Short Love Poems

-A selection of Paul Curtis' short love poems which take a humorous look at romance, relationships and marriage.
-It is worth emphasising that the poems are written from a male perspective, are funny in intent and that there are recognised channel for submitting complaints to Peculiar Poetry.
+A selection of Paul Curtis' short funny love poems which take a humorous look at romance, relationships, marriage and marital strife.
+It is worth emphasising that the poems are written from a male perspective, are funny in intent and that there are recognised channels for submitting complaints to Peculiar Poetry.
+The opening poem is liable to alienate, if not offend, half of our potential readership.

 I've been searching all my life